ThijsRay/podimo/README.md

 - `PODIMO_BIND_HOST` Sets the IP and port to which this tool should bind, defaults to `127.0.0.1:12104`.
 - `PODIMO_PROTOCOL` Sets the protocol that is displayed in the interface.
 For local deployments it can be useful to set this to `http`.
 Defaults to `https`.
+- `ZENROWS_API` Sets the Zenrows API key for it to be used.
 - `SCRAPER_API` Sets the ScraperAPI API key for it to be used.
 - `DEBUG` Shows a bit more information that can be useful while debugging
 - `HTTP_PROXY` A URL for an HTTP proxy that can be used to rotate IP addresses to avoid being blocked by CloudFlare.